Land of the Cross Tipped Churches &

 Here’s What You’ll See:

 In July of 1979, over sixty buildings representing the German Catholic settlements of southern Auglaize and Mercer Counties, as well as portions of northern Darke and Shelby Counties, were placed on a National Register of Historic Places.
 Consisting of churches, schools, rectories and convents, this grouping is symbolic of the culture and historic uniqueness of the region.
 Today, most of these structures remain to remind us of the hard work and dedication of these early settlers as they built the Miami-Erie Canal and forged a new life on the area’s rich and productive farmland.
 A drive along this Ohio Scenic Byway through the rural countryside follows the quaint churches with their cross tipped “spires to heaven” and includes stops at the focal points of the region: the former convent at Maria Stein, St. Augustine Church – the original Mother Church of the area at Minster and St. Charles center, the magnificent and impressive former seminary at Carthagena.

-The shrine contains approximately 500 relics of the saints and is the second largest collection of its type in the United States.
+The shrine contains more than 1,000 relics of saints and is the second largest collection of its type in the United States.
 Built in 1890, the shrine and the adjacent former convent were placed on the National Register of Historic Places in 1976.
+The Shrine also hosts a museum that presents ab historical account of the area by the Precious Blood Sisters and Priests.
 26 miles from Sidney.